matheus-yaml/twitter-colector/README.md

           value: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
         - name: ACCESS_TOKEN_SECRET
           value: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
-        - name: SEARCH
-          value: "what you want to find"
-  restartPolicy: Never
 ```

 Now, you will create mongodb and collector pods, and will create a service for mongodb.
 Type this commands below on your terminal: